Jaecoo J7: History

+Specifications and equipment

 The vehicle is powered by a 1.6-litre turbocharged petrol engine producing 145 kW and 290 Nm mated to a 7-speed dual clutch transmission.
 All-wheel drive is available.
 Since 2024, the front-wheel drive 1.5-litre turbo plug-in hybrid version was available producing a combined output of 255 kW and 525 Nm, marketed as C-DM (Chery Dual Mode) in China and as SHS (Super Hybrid System) outside China.

-The interior is available in black and white with minimum physical buttons, a rectangular instrument panel, a 14.8-inch touchscreen, a head-up display, and a wireless charging pad.
+The interior is available in black and white with minimal physical buttons, a rectangular instrument panel, a 14.8-inch touchscreen, a head-up display, and a wireless charging pad.
 The infotainment screen is powered by a Qualcomm 8155 chip and supports FOTA, facial recognition, and a level 2+ driving assistance system.